FREE Coin Price Reaches $0.0000 (FREE)

-FREE Coin (CURRENCY:FREE) traded 2.5% higher against the US dollar during the 24 hour period ending at 18:00 PM E.T. on November 13th.
-FREE Coin has a market cap of $21.59 million and approximately $548,134.00 worth of FREE Coin was traded on exchanges in the last 24 hours.
-One FREE Coin coin can currently be purchased for approximately $0.0000 or 0.00000000 BTC on major exchanges.
-In the last seven days, FREE Coin has traded down 8% against the US dollar.
+FREE Coin (CURRENCY:FREE) traded 0.9% lower against the dollar during the one day period ending at 7:00 AM E.T. on November 18th.
+Over the last week, FREE Coin has traded down 21.2% against the dollar.
+One FREE Coin coin can currently be purchased for about $0.0000 or 0.00000000 BTC on major cryptocurrency exchanges.
+FREE Coin has a total market cap of $17.34 million and $259,461.00 worth of FREE Coin was traded on exchanges in the last 24 hours.

 - DREP (DREP) traded down 21% against the dollar and now trades at $1.96 or 0.00003398 BTC.